tidalcycles/tidalcycles.github.io/_patterns/samples.md

 only seven in the folder, it'll wrap around and play the second one.

-If you want to add your own samples, just create a new folder in the samples director, and put `wav` files in it.
+If you want to add your own samples, just create a new folder in the samples folder, and put `wav` files in it.